Learn About Your Pets and Their Health

 What are the clinical signs of ear mites?

 Ear mites are the most common cause of feline ear disease and infection.
-They are the second most common ectoparasite found on cats; the most common is the flea.
-Infestations are most common in kittens and young cats although cats of any age can be affected.
+They are the second most common ectoparasite found on cats; the most common being the flea.
+Infestations are more common in kittens and young cats although cats of any age can be affected.
 Clinical signs of infestation vary in severity from one cat to another and include combinations of:

 - Ear irritation causing scratching at the ears or head shaking